rmde7777/SLOS-GIMPainter/README.md

 **NOTE:** Uncheck Checkbox to avoid changing the default setting of SLOS-GIMPainter.

 - I didn't install SLOS-GIMPainter by copying the corresponding directory to the GIMP-Profile-Folders.
-Because the Checkbox cannot be canceled. (maybe you will accidentally modify the default parameters), (And GIMP-Profile-Folders is not easy to find in different systems.)
+Because the Checkbox cannot be canceled. (maybe you will accidentally modify the default parameters)
 - My suggested method is to manually open the corresponding directory in the Project Folder by using the (Edit -> Preferences -> Folders...) of GIMP Menu.

 # Show Dialog